bu-ist/responsive-child-starter/README.md

 1. Delete `package-lock.json`, then run `npm install`, even if you have already run it before.
 2. Run `node -v` and `npm -v` to see your current node and npm versions.
 Do they match the versions in the [supported technologies list](#supported-technologies)?
 If not, use nvm to change the version by running `nvm use [VERSION NUMBER]`, where `[VERSION NUMBER]` is replaced with the version from the list above.
 3. Run `npm rebuild node-sass --force`, then rerun `npm install`.
 This one is helpful if you see a Node Sass OSX bindings error, or just switched npm/node versions for this theme.

+### "X isn't showing on my sandbox" errors
+Once you've confirmed your theme is compiling, the next step is to make sure your files are uploading correctly.
+1. If you are using monitoring or upload on save, check that the monitoring is actually enabled.
+2. Check the settings in your FTP tool of choice (usually SFTP for Sublime Text, Publishing settings in Coda, or SFTP for VSCode).
+Is your theme mapped to the correct sandbox, and uploading to the correct folder?
+3. Create a simple text file in your code editor, such as `text.txt`.
+Upload (don't monitor) the file using your code editor.
+Now, open a FTP program such as Transmit, Filezilla, or Cyberduck, and navigate to your theme folder in the server.
+Did the file upload?
+If so, your FTP is working correctly, and this is either a monitoring problem (go back to step 1) or a CSS problem (go to the next section).

+### Styling errors
+If you've confirmed a file is uploading, but the CSS you expect to see still isn't showing up, it's probably your CSS selector.
+Here's how to test that.
+1. Choose a very broad text selector you can easily see, such as `body` or `h1`.
+Set the color to red, and use the important flag, like so: `h1 { color: red !important; }` Upload your file again.
+2. If you see the change, the problem is with your selector and overriding.
+If you do not see the change, try one more time with a different selector.
+3. If you still do not see the change, clear your cache.
+Try a hard refresh first (shift+cmd+r).
+You can also try opening a private window.
+4. If you _still_ do not see the change, wait five minutes, and try again.
+Rarely, the issue will be with caching on the server side.
+Grab a coffee, come back, and give it one more try.
+5. If you're still not seeing the change here, it's time to ask for help.
+See if a designer or developer has a few minutes to help you out in the #interactive-design channel.